Public (VPN) IP

 Does disabling WebRTC break websites?

 Rarely.
 Most sites fall back to alternative methods.
-Video calling apps like Zoom work fine.
+Video calling apps like Zoom or Google Meet generally still work fine even with browser WebRTC modified.

 How often should I run a WebRTC leak test?